What is Ketosis and How Does it Relate to Weight Loss?

 Ketoacidosis results in extremely high levels of ketones.
 This dangerous state can lower the pH of your blood and cause damage to your organs among other things.
 Thus, it’s a very serious condition.
 And immediate treatment is necessary.

 However, it’s important to understand that nutritional ketosis is NOT the same thing as ketoacidosis.

 Now that we’ve established that ketosis is a safe and effective way to burn fat and lose weight, you may be wondering how to make it work for you.

-Well…you can reach ketosis by limiting your carbohydrate intake to less than 20 grams per day and/or by mini-fasting.
+Well…you can reach ketosis by limiting your carbohydrate intake to less than 20 grams per day and/or by intermittent fasting.
 However, the quality of the foods you do eat is so important.
 Processed junk won’t cut it!

 This is why my Bone Broth Diet is the perfect way to get started.
-It reduces your intake of carbohydrates, incorporates mini-fasting twice a week, and focuses on healthy whole foods.
+It reduces your intake of carbohydrates, incorporates intermittent fasting twice a week, and focuses on healthy whole foods.
 Essentially, your body will enter ketosis without you even having to think much about it.